Iro Nro, The Art of Dream Interpretation!

 ONYE OZI by AgoziemArt

-We will restrict this post to providing information on key questions anyone can ask themself, and some important factors to consider when attempting to interpret dreams.
-Those should be enough to set us off on the right track.
+We’ll keep this teaching focused on two things: key questions you can ask yourself and important factors to consider when interpreting dreams.
+These alone provide a solid foundation to set us on the right path.

 What is Dream Interpretation?